andino-systems/Andino/Andino-X1/src/firmware/counting/README.md

 ## Changelog

+### Version 008 (210114)

+**This version introduces compatibility with the common andino protocol.
+Make sure to update other software communicating with this firmware if you use the temperature sensor bus functionality!**
+* increased minimum Send Cycle of temperature messages to 2000 ms to make unresponsive behavior less likely
+* added POLLT command
+* added support for new common andino protocol
+* combined message counter for temperature and input/relay status messages

 ### Version 007 (210107)

 * Inputs that are used for temperature sensors will no longer be printed out in the periodic input messages when HARD 4 is selected.